 While researching Supernatural, Hancock travelled to the Amazon to drink visionary brew Ayahuasca – the Vine of Souls – used by shamans for more than 4000 years.
 It was his experiences with the vine lead to his his first work of fiction, Entangled.
 Written with the same page-turning appeal that has made his non-fiction so popular Entangled tells the story of a supernatural battle of good against evil fought out across the dimension of time on the human plane.
 It was followed by two other novels, War God: Nights of the Witch and War God: Return of the Plumed Serpent — the first two volumes of his three volume supernatural adventure series on the Spanish conquest of Mexico.
 Returning to non-fiction Hancock has now completed Magicians of the Gods, the sequel to Fingerprints of the Gods.
 Published on 10 September 2015 in the UK and on 10 November 2015 in the US, Magicians is not an update of Fingerprints, but a completely new book presenting compelling new evidence for a lost civilisation and for the global cataclysm that swept it from the earth.

-Faiia worked closely with Hancock on Underworld (published in 2002), her photographs of the many ancient underwater ruins off the coast of Japan, all around the Pacific, off Indonesia and Malaysia, off India, and in the Mediterranean, the Atlantic and the Caribbean adding a whole new dimension to her work.
-She also photographed Supernatural (published 2005), putting unique images of the ancient rock art of South Africa before a global public.
+Faiia worked closely with Hancock on Underworld (2002), her photographs of the many ancient underwater ruins off the coast of Japan, all around the Pacific, off Indonesia and Malaysia, off India, and in the Mediterranean, the Atlantic and the Caribbean adding a whole new dimension to her work.
+She also photographed Supernatural: Meetings with The Ancient Teachers of Mankind (published 2005), putting unique images of the ancient rock art of South Africa before a global public.

-More recently, in 2013, Faiia’s photographs of Easter Island were presented at the Vatican Ethnological Museum contextualising a special exhibition of Easter Island artefacts.
-In 2014 a second exhibition at the Vatican Ethnological Museum, this time on Indonesia, was again contextualised with a collection of Faiia’s photographs.
+In 2013, Faiia’s photographs of Easter Island were presented at the VATICAN ETHNOLOGICAL MUSEUM contextualising a special exhibition of Easter Island artefacts.
+In 2014 a second exhibition at the VATICAN ETHNOLOGICAL MUSEUM, this time on Indonesia, was again contextualised with a collection of Faiia’s photographs.